 • Encourage employees to focus on one task at a time to ensure that each task is completed thoroughly and efficiently.

-9. Lack of Concentration
+9. Lack of concentration

 The risks it poses: